Room 40: Zimmermann Telegram

-Room 40's most notable contribution was in decrypting the Zimmermann Telegram, a telegram from the German Foreign Office sent in January 1917 via Washington to its Mexican ambassador.

-In the telegram's plaintext, Nigel de Grey and William Montgomery learned of German Foreign Minister Arthur Zimmermann's offer to Mexico of United States' territories of Arizona, New Mexico, and Texas as an enticement to join the war as a German ally.
+Room 40's most notable contribution was in decrypting the Zimmermann Telegram, from the German Foreign Office, sent in January 1917 via Washington to its Mexican ambassador.
+In the telegram's plaintext, Nigel de Grey and William Montgomery learned of German Foreign Minister Arthur Zimmermann's offer to Mexico of United States' territories of Arizona, New Mexico and Texas as an enticement to join the war as a German ally.
 There was initial reluctance and delay from British intelligence who were worried about the consequences of exposing the decryption.
-The telegram was passed to the U.S. by Captain Hall, and a scheme was devised (involving a still unknown agent in Mexico and a burglary) to conceal how its plaintext had become available and also how the U.S. had gained possession of a copy.
-The telegram was made public by the United States, which declared war on Germany on 6 April 1917, entering the war on the Allied side.

-The decryption has been called the most significant intelligence triumph for Britain during World War I, and one of the earliest occasions on which a piece of signals intelligence influenced world events.
+The telegram was passed to the US by Hall, and a scheme was devised (involving an unknown agent in Mexico and a burglary) to conceal how its plaintext had become available and also how the US had gained possession of a copy.
+The telegram was made public by the United States, which declared war on Germany on 6 April 1917.
+The decryption has been called the most significant intelligence triumph for Britain during World War I and one of the earliest occasions on which a piece of signals intelligence influenced world events.

 Staff

-Other staff of Room 40 included Frank Adcock, Emily Anderson, John Beazley, Francis Birch, Walter Horace Bruford, William 'Nobby' Clarke, Alastair Denniston, Frank Cyril Tiarks and Dilly Knox.
+Other staff of Room 40 included Frank Adcock, John Beazley, Francis Birch, Walter Bruford, William 'Nobby' Clarke, Alastair Denniston, Frank Cyril Tiarks and Dilly Knox.